Thorleif Enger: Yara Prize

 In 2005 the Yara Prize was initiated and awarded to people having made outstanding contributions to the development of Agriculture in Africa.
 This was highly appreciated and successful, and the Oslo award ceremonies and conferences in Oslo were attended by leading people in the field including the Nobel Prize winner Norman Borlaug, Jeffrey Sachs, Kofi Annan, as well as leading African politicians.

 After Yara

 Enger was member of the Business Advisory Group to the Africa Progress Panel.

 Board memberships, awards, published books

 Enger has been chairman of Telenor, Spring Energy, Agrinos, Green Energy Group, and Treka, and he has been a board member of HitecVision, FMC Technologies, Marine Harvest, Acergy, PGS, Kverneland, NGI, and the supervisory board of E.ON Ruhrgas.
-He was elected Norway’s SPE Oilman of the Year in 1996, and selected by the business magazine Kapital in 2010 as one of the 10 best business leaders in Norway after World War II.
-Enger’s book ”Det handler om å bli best” was published in 2012.
+He was elected Norway's SPE Oilman of the Year in 1996, and selected by the business magazine Kapital in 2010 as one of the 10 best business leaders in Norway after World War II.
+Enger's book "Det handler om å bli best" was published in 2012.

 Lawsuit

 In 2014, Enger was alongside two former colleagues in Yara charged with two counts of corruption.
 The case is unique in the sense that Enger has declared himself innocent whilst the company, Yara, has declared itself guilty.
+Enger was declared innocent in 2016, and received compensation for being wrongly accused.